Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Rapid City: Get ready for a one-of-a-kind-experience meeting Stephen Yellowhawk to discover the history of his tribe during a festive evening of dance and song.
 A performer for more than 20 years, Stephen has a passion for dance and sheer determination to promote his Native American culture.
 Raised by his grandparents from the Lakota tribe and Onondaga Iroquois tribe, Stephen will share his family and tribal history, culture, and traditions with you.
 Your experience supports United Nations Sustainable Development Goal 10: Reduced Inequalities.

 Monument Valley: Immerse yourself in the landscape of the Navajo people journeying through the desert to Monument Valley Navajo Tribal Park.
 Get a feel for the land and its people climbing aboard an open-air, all-terrain vehicle to explore the valley with your Navajo guide as you pass its towering sandstone buttes and mesas, many of which have been featured in prominent Western films including John Wayne’s ‘Stagecoach’.
 Your exclusive Navajo Tribal Park tour with a Navajo guide helps preserve the integrity of the land and culture.
-Your visit directly supports United Nations Sustainable Development Goal 10: Reducing Inequalities.
+Your visit directly supports United Nations Sustainable Development Goal 10: Reduced Inequalities.

 See iconic Delicate Arch